wayneagl/playbook/protocols/ruby-evaluation-test/README.md

 - Common Rails methods such as view helpers, routes, etc

 ### Practise Drills
-[Futureworkz drills](../drills/README.md) are common coding conventions and practices we adopted in every development project.
+[Agilelab drills](../drills/README.md) are common coding conventions and practices we adopted in every development project.
 Ruby evaluation test requires the same coding standard as drills.
-You should be familiar with all Futureworkz drills and able to do them without thinking or referencing.
+You should be familiar with all Agilelab drills and able to do them without thinking or referencing.

 A good way to practice is to repeat a drill for at least 5 times or until you are able to do the drill purely from memory.